Inspection Consultancy

 & review

-• Focusing on a specific area and producing a report, e.g., early years, the impact of EAL provision.
+· Focusing on a specific area and producing a report, e.g., early years, disadvantaged children, children with SEND, the impact of EAL provision

 Training

-• Training for whole staff or staff groups on managing the inspection process to ensure the best outcomes for your school.
+· Training for the entire staff or staff groups on managing the inspection process to ensure the best outcomes for your school

-This three-day course will equip primary school leaders with the knowledge to enable you to prepare your school or academy for an inspection based on the Education Inspection Framework, 2019.
-Changes will be discussed and the latest messages from Ofsted will be incorporated into the training.
+This three-day course will equip primary school leaders with the knowledge to enable you to prepare your school or academy for inspection from November 2025 onwards.

-You will gain an understanding of the latest inspection processes, which will enable you to plan for and manage an inspection within your setting.
+By attending this training, senior leaders in primary age range schools will gain an understanding of the new framework, toolkit, report card, and training undertaken by inspectors, which will enable you to plan for and manage an inspection within your setting.

-Learn how an inspection team collects and evaluates the evidence to secure a judgement, looking in-depth at:
+Learn how inspectors evaluate the evidence to secure a judgement, looking in-depth at:

-Over the three days, you will gain an understanding of the following:
+Over the three days, you will gain an understanding of:

-• The ‘big picture’ of inspection and the importance of self-evaluation procedures;
+• the ‘big picture’ of the new inspection framework and the implications for self-evaluation

 Self-Evaluation

 We know it can be challenging for school and academy leaders to ensure that all school team members understand the need for rigorous self-evaluation.
 However, we also know this is essential for a school or academy to be successful.
-Here are some of the types of training input we can provide.
+Here are examples of training input we can provide.

 • Pathway to excellence